-This obligation can be fulfilled by employers employing or purchasing products or services from organisations employing more than 50% employees with disabilities, by placing orders with these employers, or by taking products or services from self-employed persons with disabilities not employing any employees; or by placing orders with these persons; or by payment to the state budget or by a combination of the above methods.
-Employers who employ more than 50% of employees with disabilities and self-employed disabled persons may, for the purposes of fulfilment of the above obligation, provide their products and services or fulfil the placed orders in a calendar year only up to an amount corresponding to 36 times the average monthly salary in the national economy in the first to third quarter of the preceding calendar year for every recalculated employee with a disability employed in the previous calendar year.
+This obligation can be fulfilled by employers employing or purchasing products or services from organisations with whom the Labor Office of the Czech Republic has concluded a written agreement on their recognition as an employer on the protected labor market, by placing orders with these employers, or by taking products or services from self-employed persons with disabilities not employing any employees; or by placing orders with these persons; or by payment to the state budget or by a combination of the above methods.
+With whom the Labor Office of the Czech Republic has concluded a written agreement on their recognition as an employer on the protected labor market and self-employed disabled persons may, for the purposes of fulfilment of the above obligation, provide their products and services or fulfil the placed orders in a calendar year only up to an amount corresponding to 28 times the average monthly salary in the national economy in the first to third quarter of the preceding calendar year for every recalculated employee with a disability employed in the previous calendar year.

 - An employer may notify the competent regional branch of the Labour Office of the Czech Republic of vacancies and their characteristics.
 Vacancies means newly created or vacant jobs for which the employer intends to obtain employees or intends to fill them with temporarily assigned employees of an employment agency.
 The employer may make this notification also to the locally competent municipal trade licence department.